-Currently a freelance writer, her reporting on Latinx politics, culture, identity, health and music has been published in The New York Times, Teen Vogue, Rolling Stone, MTV, the Fader, Vibe, Remezcla, Bustle, POPSUGAR, The Independent, Cosmopolitan, Mic, Latina magazine, mitú and more.
+Currently a freelance writer, her reporting on Latinx politics, culture, identity, health and music has been published in The New York Times, Teen Vogue, Refinery29, MTV, the Fader, Vibe, Remezcla, Bustle, POPSUGAR, The Independent, Cosmopolitan, Mic, Latina magazine, mitú and more.
 In 2019, she won a grant to report on reproductive health care and abortion access in Puerto Rico post-Hurricane María.
 A year prior, she earned a Leadership Award from the Juvenile Law Center for her contribution to Teen Vogue's "Kids Incarcerated" series, and in 2016, she picked up an Excellence in Media Award from Planned Parenthood for her reporting on the state of reproductive health care for Latinas in Central Florida.
 In 2018, Raquel also had two essays, one on rape culture and the other on state violence against Latinas, appear in the anthology Latinas: Struggles & Protests in 21st Century USA edited by Iris Morales, while her comic "Resistance," about the fight and efforts of Puerto Ricans after Hurricane María, was featured in the anthology RICANSTRUCTION produced by Edgardo Miranda-Rodriguez.

 Prior to going freelance, she was the culture editor at Remezcla, an editor at mitú -- where she helped create its women-focused vertical Fierce -- the politics & culture editor at Latina magazine, an editorial assistant at Mic and the social media manager at Everyday Feminism.